xpack-dev-tools/qemu-arm-xpack/README-DEVELOP.md

 #### Install Ubuntu

-Then follow the instruction in the [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) page and install Ubuntu.
+Then follow the instruction from the [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) page and install Ubuntu.

 Start the new `ubuntu.exe` (there is also a graphical shortcut).